Ultrasound Imaging based on the Variance of a Diffusion Restoration Model: Real data results

 \section{Real data results}

 We conducted quantitative and qualitative evaluations of our approach based on the publicly available experimental datasets from the Plane Wave Imaging Challenge in Medical UltraSound (PICMUS)~\cite{PICMUS}.
 The datasets were obtained with a 128-element L11–4v linear-array transducer.
 The transmit pulse has a central frequency of 5.208 MHz and a bandwidth ratio (BWR) of 67\%.
 The sampling rate is 20.8 MHz.
-We name the 2 \textit{in vitro} datasets as \textit{EC} and \textit{ER}, and the 2 \textit{in vivo} datasets as \textit{CC} and \textit{CL}.
+We name the 2 \textit{in vitro} datasets \textit{EC (Experimental Contrast)} and \textit{ER (Experimental Resolution)}, and the 2 \textit{in vivo} datasets \textit{CC (Carotid Cross-sectional)} and \textit{CL (Carotid Longitudinal)}.

 The linear inverse problem model in \eqref{Equ: model_BH} is leveraged in DRUSmean/var.
 The construction of the matrix $\Hv$ necessitates the channel data acquisition parameters, the field of view, and the image resolution.
 The data acquisition parameters came from the PICMUS setup, the field of view spans from -18 mm to 18 mm in width and from 10 mm to 46 mm in depth, with the origin located at the transducer center.
 The image resolution was fixed at $256 \times 256$.
 The construction of the beamforming matrix $\Bv$ relies on the same parameters as $\Hv$, and the receive apodization weights defined by a window of Tukey0.25 and an \textit{f-number} of 1.4.